Orbital-Web/Raphael/README.md

 - [Sebastian Lague](https://www.youtube.com/c/SebastianLague) for inspiring me to start the development of Raphael through the Coding Adventures series
 - [Disservin](https://github.com/Disservin) for creating the [C++ chess library](https://github.com/Disservin/chess-library), [fastchess](https://github.com/Disservin/fastchess), and [Python Chess Engine](https://github.com/Disservin/python-chess-engine), all of which I've used extensively while developing my engine
 - Those on the Stockfish Discord for teaching me and helping me out with the NNUE dataset collection, training, and evaluation, as well as engine development in general.
-Without their help, my engine wouldn't be as good as it is now.
+Without their help, my engine wouldn't be as good as it is now
+- [GediminasMasaitis's Texel Tuner](https://github.com/GediminasMasaitis/texel-tuner) which I've used to tune my parameters back when I was using a HCE